JuliaLang/julia/doc/manual/embedding.rst

     JL_GC_PUSHARGS(args, 2); // args can now hold 2 `jl_value_t*` objects
     args[0] = some_value;
     args[1] = some_other_value;
-    // Do something with args (e.g. call jl_... functions)
+    // Do something with args (e.g. call jl_⋯ functions)
     JL_GC_POP();

 Manipulating the Garbage Collector